 Figure 1 Magnetic resonance imaging showing a 4.4 cm × 3.7 cm × 2.8 cm lesion in the cervix with extension to the lower third of the endometrium.
 A: Sagittal view; and B: Transverse view.

-Figure 2 Comparison of CT-scans of the abdomen.
+Figure 2 Comparison of computed tomography-scans of the abdomen.
 A: A suspicious lesion is seen in front of transverse colon (arrow) before surgery; B: The lesion is not seen 4 mo after surgery.

-Figure 3 Comparison of [18F]FDG PET/CTs.
+Figure 3 Comparison of fluorine 18 fluorodeoxyglucose position emission tomography with computed tomography.
 A: A hypermetabolic intraabdominal lesion is demonstrated (arrow); B: The lesion has disappeared 4 mo after surgery.
-[18F]FDG PET/CT: Fluorine 18 fluorodeoxyglucose position emission tomography with CT.

 Figure 4 Image of the intraperitoneal lesion besides the transverse colon during laparoscopic exploration.